 On a layer beneath the clean line work, I lay down flat colours without thinking too much about the form.
 This comes in handy when I want to adjust the colours or values separate from each other.
-It’s important to me that all of the colours are harmonious with each other before light and shadow come into the equation.
+It’s important to me that all of the colours are harmonious before light and shadow come into the equation.
 Although a light source can help to harmonise any combination of colours, I find that creating a harmonious colour palette to begin with makes me a better artist.

 05. Duplicate and lock a layer

 At this stage, I create another layer identical to the colour layer by dragging my current colour layer down to the new layer icon at the bottom of the layer menu.
-This can also be done by going to Layer>Duplicate Layer.
+This can also be done by going to Layer > Duplicate Layer.
 I then lock the transparency of the layer by clicking the chequerboard icon at the top of the layer menu.